Envirometrix/PredictiveSoilMapping/01-Introduction.md

 </div>

-Some key advantages of the pedometric (statistical) approach to soil mapping are that it is: objective, systematic, repeatable, updatable and represents an optimal expression of statistically validated understanding of soil-environmental relationships in terms of the currently available data.
+Some key advantages of the pedometric (statistical) approach to soil mapping are that it is objective, systematic, repeatable, updatable and represents an optimal expression of statistically validated understanding of soil-environmental relationships in terms of the currently available data.